-A tax deferred 1031 Exchange is a very clear and simple process.
+A tax deferred 1031 Exchange is a very structured process.
 The IRS provides specific and complete guidelines in their publication 544, which can be found on the IRS website.
 We also recommend you contact your tax advisor for details.
 If he or she has questions or concerns, we are here to assist you both and to arrange a conference call for all parties.

 You may sell certain investments and defer all capital gains taxes by moving the sale proceeds into other “like kind” investment within specific time frames and following certain guidelines.
 In general, assets must be held for a productive use in a trade, business or as an investment, such as real estate.
 Properties that do not qualify for 1031 exchange include stocks, bonds, notes, partnerships and a variety of other investment types.

 Properties must be exchanged solely for like kind property, meaning any real estate purchased as an investment that is expected to yield income or gain.
 A home purchased to live in is not considered like kind property.
 Like kind property includes developed or undeveloped real estate, but need not be identical in type.
 You can exchange a single family home for an office building, for example.
 The value, equity and/or debt on the replacement (purchased) property must be equal to or greater in value to the relinquished (sold) property.

 You may not directly receive any funds from the sale of the relinquished property without paying capital gains taxes on those funds.
 If you “touch” the sale proceeds, you will be taxed.
 You can, however, take any portion of the sale proceeds for another purpose and simply pay capital gains tax on the proportion of gain that amount represents.
 The remainder of proceeds may be put through the tax deferred 1031 exchange process.